1. JOURNAL PUBLISHING SCHEDULE

 References are listed alphabetically by surname.
 Secondly, use chronological order for references with identical authorship.
 The sequence of names of authors (invert name of first author only), year of publication, title {lower case letters except for books, proceedings of international seminars/workshops and important research reports where capitals are used for first letters of various words), abbreviated name of periodicals, volume and number of first and last pages of the article.
 All reference entries must be cited in the body of the paper.
 Do not include unpublished material, except theses, in the references.
 Some examples are:

-- Article in journal, magazine and serial publication:
+- Article in journal, magazine, and serial publication:

 Iqrar, M., M. Ismat, R.H.
 Qureshi, S. Nawaz and I.A.
 Mehmood.
 1994.
 Paddy yield affected by planting techniques in a salt-affected soil.
 Journal of Global Innovations in Agricultural Sciences 31:401-405.